Dental Bridge Lansdale, PA

 Dental Bridge FAQs

-How long does it take to get used to a dental bridge?
+How long does adjusting to a dental bridge take?

-When you get a dental restoration, it takes some getting used to.
-It’s no longer your natural teeth, and you also may have gotten accustomed to not having teeth in certain areas.
+When you get a dental restoration, you have to adjust to it.
+It’s no longer your natural teeth; you may have gotten accustomed to not having teeth in certain areas.
 A dental bridge is going to feel odd in your mouth.
 It’ll feel more and more normal as the days go by.
-We estimate it takes around two weeks for you to fully adjust to your new dental bridge.
+We estimate it takes around two weeks to fully adjust to your new dental bridge.

 How can I clean under and around a dental bridge?

-A removable bridge is taken out of your mouth for cleaning.
-But you’ll have to work around the bridge if it’s fixed.
+You remove a removable bridge from your mouth for cleaning, but you’ll have to work around it if it’s fixed.
 We can recommend tools so that you clean your restoration properly.
-A floss threader, interdental brush, or water pick are the best options to clean your bridge thoroughly.
+A floss threader, interdental brush, or water pick are the best options for cleaning your bridge thoroughly.

-For the rest of it, you can brush your teeth as you normally would.
+You can brush your teeth as you normally would for the rest of it.
 Use a soft-bristled toothbrush and non-abrasive toothpaste.
 Abrasive products and stiff bristles can scratch and damage your restoration.

 Does getting a dental bridge hurt?

-There isn’t pain, but you will experience some discomfort as you adjust to the bridge.
-We thoroughly numb the area we’re working on with a local anesthetic, so you shouldn’t feel the placement process of a bridge.
+There isn’t pain, but you will experience discomfort as you adjust to the bridge.
+We thoroughly numb the area we’re working on with a local anesthetic, so you shouldn’t feel the bridge placement process.
 Afterward, you’ll feel some discomfort and soreness.
-Usually, this is concentrated in the area where your teeth are missing that the bridge is spanning.
+Usually, this concentrates in the area where your teeth are missing that the bridge is spanning.
 This new restoration irritates the gums until your mouth adjusts fully.

 When can I eat after getting a dental bridge?